Visual Similarity Attention

-\textbf{Learning Distance Metrics.} Metric learning approaches attempt to learn a discriminative feature space to minimize intra-class variations, while also maximizing the inter-class variance.
-Traditionally, this translated to optimizing learning objectives based on the Mahalanobis distance function or its variants \cite{LMNN_NIPS09,KISSME_CVPR12,LFDA_CVPR13,LOMO_XQDA_CVPR15}.
+Our work is related to both the metric learning and visual explainability literature.
+In this section, we briefly review closely-related methods along these directions respectively. \\ \textbf{Learning Distance Metrics.} Metric learning approaches attempt to learn a discriminative feature space to minimize intra-class variations, while also maximizing the inter-class variance.
+Traditionally, this translated to optimizing learning objectives based on the Mahalanobis distance function or its variants \cite{KISSME_CVPR12,LOMO_XQDA_CVPR15}.
 Much recent progress with CNNs has focused on developing novel objective functions or data sampling strategies.
 Wu \etal \cite{wu2017sampling} demonstrated the importance of careful data sampling, developing a weighted data sampling technique that resulted in reduced bias, more stable training, and improved model performance.
-On the other hand, Harwood \etal \cite{SmartMF_ICCV17} showed that a smart data sampling procedure that progressively adjusts the selection boundary in constructing more informative training triplets can improve the discriminability of the learned embedding.
+Harwood \etal \cite{SmartMF_ICCV17} showed that a smart data sampling procedure that progressively adjusts the selection boundary in constructing more informative training triplets can improve the discriminability of the learned embedding.
 Substantial effort has also been expended in proposing new objective functions for learning the distance metric.
 Some recent examples include the multi-class N-pair \cite{Npairmc_NIPS16}, lifted structured embedding \cite{LiftStruct_CVPR15}, and proxy-NCA \cite{ProxyNCA_ICCV17} losses.
 The goal of these and related objective functions is essentially to explore ways to penalize training data samples (pairs, triplets, quadtruplets, or even distributions \cite{rippel2015metric}) so as to learn a discriminative embedding.
 In this work, we take a different approach.
-Instead of just optimizing a distance objective (\eg, triplet), we also explicitly consider and model network attention during training.
+Instead of just optimizing a distance objective, we explicitly consider and model network attention during training.
 This leads to two key innovations over existing work.
 First, we equip our trained model with decision reasoning functionality.